Climate Change (Information Disclosure Based on TCFD Recommendations)

 distance between demand areas and logistics bases

-• Reduction of number of delivery vehicles through modal
+• Reduction of number of delivery vehicles through

 Energy